Snapshot of Australia

 Most Liveable Cities

 According to The Economist Intelligence Unit’s (EIU) global liveability report, Melbourne, Adelaide, Sydney and Perth have consistently been in the top 15 world cities ranking judging by widespread availability of goods and services, low personal risk, and an effective infrastructure.
-No other country has as many rankings in the top 10 most liveable cities and Melbourne is ranked No. 1 for sixth consecutive year in 2016.
+Melbourne is ranked No. 1 for seventh consecutive year from 2011 – 2017.

 AAM Realty International Pte Ltd